 Only trained operators should use a torch.
-Double E recommends applying heat to a steel bar and holding it against the head of the fastener AWARNING applying heat to a steel bar and holding it against the head of the fastener to conduct heat into the fastener and to melt the "Red Loctite."
+Double E recommends applying heat to a steel bar and holding it against the head of the applying heat to a steel bar and noiding it against the head of the fastener and to melt the "Red Loctite."
 Direct flame should not be applied to the fasteners.

 - 2. Lift off the jaw assembly.
 The top roller cage will remain in the jaw retainer and the rollers will often fall from the hex assembly.
-Remove the jaws and the top roller cage from the jaw retainer. - 3.
+Remove the jaws and the top roller cage from the iaw retainer. - 3.
 The hex and mounting plate should remain together on all models unless the mounting plate needs to be replaced (5 inch models and larger).